unbit/uwsgi-docs/InternalRouting.rst

 * referer (check HTTP_REFERER)
 * user-agent (check HTTP_USER_AGENT)
 * default (default subject, maps to PATH_INFO)

+In addition to this a pluggable system of lower-level conditions is available.

+You can access this system using the ``--route-if`` option.

+Currently the following checks are supported:

+* exists (check if the subject exists in the filesystem)
+* isfile (check if the subject is a file)
+* isdir (check if the subject is a directory)
+* isexec (check if the subject is an executable file)
+* equal/isequal/eq/== (check if the subject is equal to the specified pattern)
+* startswith (check if the subject starts with the specified pattern)
+* endswith (check if the subject ends with the specified pattern)
+* regexp/re (check if the subject matches the specified regexp)

 Actions, are the functions to run if a rule matches.
 This actions are exported by plugins and have a return value